 building evidence for better investments

 Global Advisory Committee

-Our advisory committee is made up of WEE subject matter experts and advocates, feminist economists and policy makers.
-We aim to work with our advisory committee to ensure our work is appropriately contextualized and aligned with advocacy efforts to move the women’s economic empowerment agenda forward.
+Our advisory committee included WEE subject matter experts and advocates, feminist economists and policy makers.
+We aimed to work with our advisory committee to ensure our work is appropriately contextualised and aligned with advocacy efforts to move the women’s economic empowerment agenda forward.

 Lyric Thompson is the Director of Policy and Advocacy at the International Center for Research on Women (ICRW).
 In this capacity, she leads the institution’s formulation of evidence-based policy recommendations and oversees ICRW’s advocacy efforts with the U.S. Government and internationally.
 Lyric brings more than ten years of experience in global gender and development issues including women, peace and security; women’s economic empowerment; violence against women; child marriage and adolescent girls’ issues.
 Lyric leads or is a member of a number of advocacy coalitions on women’s rights issues, including the Coalition for a Feminist Foreign Policy in the United States, Girls Not Brides USA, the Coalition for Women’s Economic Empowerment and Equality, the Coalition to End Gender-Based Violence Globally, the U.S. Civil Society Working Group on Women, Peace and Security and the Coalition for Adolescent Girls.
 She is on the Editorial Board of Apolitical and writes regularly on gender and foreign policy for outlets, such as Ms., Foreign Policy, Devex, The Hill, Thomson-Reuters Foundation and openDemocracy.
 In August 2019, Lyric was nominated by Governor Cooper to the North Carolina Council for Women; she is also on the board of the advocacy organization North Carolina Women United.